 To resize a Spacer Block vertically, click on it, then drag the resize handle up or down.

 To resize a Spacer Block horizontally, click on it, then drag the resize cursor left or right.

-Spacer Blocks only appear on mobile for the following templates.
+Spacer Blocks placed above or below other blocks only appear on mobile for the following templates.
 Templates are grouped by family.